maximilien/ghtrack/README.md

 ### `prs`

-The `prs` command group is used to get commit stats.
+The `prs` command group is used to get commit statistics.

 Usage: